tylerjwoodfin/cabinet/README.md

-  --edit, -e              Edit the settings.json file --edit-file, -ef        Edit a specific file --no-create             (for -ef) Do not create file if it does not exist --get, -g [GET ...]
-Get a property from settings.json --put PUT [PUT ...]
-Put a property into settings.json --get-file GET_FILE     Get file
-  --strip                 (for --get-file) Whether to strip file content whitespace --log, -l               Log a message to the default location --level LOG_LEVEL       (for -l) Log level [debug, info, warn, error, critical] -v, --version           show version number and exit
+  --edit, -e              Edit the settings.json file --edit-file, -ef        Edit a specific file --no-create             (for -ef) Do not create file if it does not exist --get, -g               Get a property from settings.json --put, -p               Put a property into settings.json --remove, -rm           Removes a property from settings.json --get-file              Returns the file specified --strip                 (for --get-file) Whether to strip file content whitespace --log, -l               Log a message to the default location --level                 (for -l) Log level [debug, info, warn, error, critical] -v, --version           show version number and exit

 Mail: